Updated 08.05.2026

 Currently, we do not have information on dataset descriptions from private service providers.
 Please contact the relevant service provider directly for further details on their data.

-In accordance with the Secondary Use Act, data controllers provide advisory services regarding their own data and are the best experts on them.
-If you need further information about a specific data controller’s resources, their availability for secondary use, or detailed variables, please contact the respective data controller directly.
+Data controllers provide advisory services regarding their own data and are the best experts on them.
+If you need further information about a specific data controller’s resources, their availability for secondary use, or detailed variables, contact the respective data controller.

 South Karelia Wellbeing Services County